fjp/fjp.github.io/collections/_design-patterns/adapter-pattern.md

 For this, the pattern changes an intefcace into one a client expects using a adapter class.
 To achieve this, there are two forms of the Adapter Pattern: object and class adapters.
 Class adapters require multiple inheritance.
 They inherit from the adaptee and the target interface, which is expected by the client.
-With the object adapter, the adaptee implements the target interface and wraps the adaptee using it as a member variable.
+With the object adapter, the adapter implements the target interface and wraps the adaptee by holding an instance of it.

+The client is implemented against the target interface and uses the adapter in the following way:

+1. The client makes a request to the adapter by calling a method on it using the target interface.
+2. The adapter translates the request into one or more calls on the adaptee using the adaptee interface
+3. The client receives the results of the call and never knows there is an adapter doing the translation.

 <figure>
     <a href="/assets/pages/design-patterns/adapter-pattern.png"><img src="/assets/pages/design-patterns/adapter-pattern.png"></a>